jsspencer/testcode/docs/testcode.py.rst

 run
     run a set of tests and compare against the benchmark outputs. tidy
-    Remove files from previous testcode2 runs from the test directories.
+    Remove files from previous testcode runs from the test directories.

 Options
 -------